Officer killed during police chase in Washington state

-Authorities say a police officer in the Seattle suburb of Kent who was trying to stop a fleeing driver was apparently struck and killed by another officer.
+Authorities say a police officer in a Seattle suburb who was trying to stop a fleeing driver was apparently struck and killed by another officer.

-The Washington State Patrol says preliminary information shows the officer was trying to deploy spike strips at an intersection early Sunday when he was hit by a police vehicle.
+The Washington State Patrol says preliminary information shows the Kent police officer was attempting to deploy spike strips at an intersection early Sunday when he was hit by a police vehicle.

 Kent Police said in a news release that officers were pursuing a red truck seen leaving a parking lot where gunshots were reported just before 2 a.m.

-The officer pursuing the suspect was critically injured in a collision.
+The officer pursuing the suspect was critically injured in the collision.
 He was taken to a Seattle hospital in critical condition.

 The suspect also crashed.
 One person was taken into custody.